COValhalla/Ubuntu-Setup/README.md

 - GIF Recording Software - Built in Gnome with ctrl+shift+alt+R
 - Modify keyboard shorcuts
   - Change "Move window one monitor to the left/right/up/down to Ctrl+Super+X
+- Modify "sudo visudo" to disable sudo password requirement
+  - %sudo ALL=(ALL) NOPASSWD: ALL

 # The below is only for X11, no wayland